The Story Behind Celtic Glory and a little about Kathy Laity

 To this point I’ve only shared these ‘pearls’ with my intimate ones.

 For to me, these experiences are ‘pearls of great price’; not up for analytical discussion but holy, reverent and awe-filled encounters with the usually unseen, supernatural spiritual realms of God….but maybe it’s time to step out and trust you.
 Why?
 Because I think many of you are also longing for reality with God, a deep encounter which will impact your lives, to know He loves you and cares greatly for you.
 There are places where it is easier to meet with God.
 Don’t ask me why.
 I don’t know.
-In the Bible such a place was Bethel and Jerusalem.
+In the Bible such places were Bethel and Jerusalem.
 Today, I’ve found it in places where the ancient Celtic saints lived and worshipped.
 Perhaps our modern terminology is ‘ancient wells’ in the Spirit.
 The Celtic Christians called them, ‘thin places’ because they could sense heaven touching earth.

 In these ‘thin places’ I believe there is a legacy which God wants to release to us today.
 I’ve nearly always seen angels guarding these places, guarding the deposit in the Spirit realm which exists in these holy sites.
 I know that God wants to re-open these ancient wells.
-Oddly, the pagans are drawn to such places, possible aware that there is power there or perhaps because the enemy wants to keep these ancient wells capped and closed.
+Oddly, the pagans are drawn to such places, possibly aware that there is power there or perhaps because the enemy wants to keep these ancient wells capped and closed.
 But God doesn’t!
 He wants people to know about them, to be aware that they can access heaven in these places.
 And this is the purpose of Celtic Glory – to encourage you to seek out these ancient portals of Spiritual reality and encounter God in whatever way He wants to engage with you.
 It’s not about being weird or odd but about engaging with the Living God, Jesus Christ in power and life-changing encounters – even though some of these challenge our rational minds, but then so do the visions prophets had in the Bible!

 So…..deep breath…for….here it starts, our pilgrimage together.